darciopacifico/ChallengeVR/README.md

 ## How to Execute the Solution:

-Assembly the whole application using SBT Assembly.
+Assemble the whole application using SBT Assembly.
 This will compile and execute all unit tests before.
 Start the application as a regular java fat jar application.
 It will start a HTTP/REST service, listening to http://localhost:9090.